 In addition, the ski resort on the top of the mountain is only around 18 miles (30 kilometers) away from the city center – we said it all!

 The Jahorina Olympic Ski Center offers a variety of winter sports and outdoor activities, especially for those who enjoy alpine skiing, snowboarding, sledding and, of course, hiking.
 It has around 24 miles (40 km) of ski slopes and very modern ski lift system which both attracts professionals and amateurs in love with winter sports.

 As already mentioned, Jahorina is around 40 minutes from Sarajevo by car or taxi.
 There are direct bus lines to the Ski Center from the municipalities of Lukavica and Pale, and during the peak of the season there is a bus service running every morning from the National Museum bus stop in the center of Sarajevo.

 When it comes to accommodation, Jahorina is well-known for its luxurious hotels but also simple wooden cabins for those who want to have an authentic mountain experience while, for instance, drinking their favorite beverage in front of an open fireplace.

-Unfortunately, there is no comprehensive local website in English language, but if you want to check prices of different accommodation options on Jahorina and read some reviews, you can check it on this list made by Lonely planet or websites such as Booking.com.
+Unfortunately, there is no comprehensive local website in English language, but if you want to check prices of different accommodation options on Jahorina and read some reviews, you can check it on websites such as Booking.com.